mukatayev1/COVID-19-Tracker/README.md

 # COVID-19-Tracker-App
-App that monitors latest statistic of the COVID-19 spread around the world and the any country of the world.
+App that monitors latest statistic of the COVID-19 spread around the world and any country of the world.

 <img src="https://user-images.githubusercontent.com/53441647/106382246-a91e1d00-6401-11eb-95bd-732a0331c520.png" width="100" height="100">